 - Reduce the resolution of each image on the page

 - Defer scripts on the site that load before DOMContentLoad

 - Increase server response time

-- Add more textual content and less images
+- Add more textual content and fewer images to reduce loading time

 If you are not using Cloudflare, you can use another decent SSL certificate provided for your website.
 This can be a Let’s Encrypt free SSL provider.